haileypate/resume/README.md

 # Hailey Pate

-I help people use data to solve problems.
-A huge fan of puzzles, I enjoy cleaning up messy data and finding patterns that lead to 'Aha!' moments.
-My work to understand user needs, analyze business processes, and deploy solutions in iterative fashion is heavily based on the Kimball approach to data warehousing and business intelligence.
-I believe digital solutions are built by people and partnerships -- not by software alone.
+I love helping people use technology to solve problems.
+A huge fan of puzzles, I enjoy cleaning up things like messy data and finding patterns that lead to 'Aha!' moments.
+This includes data from your productivity tools.
+My work to understand user needs, analyze business processes, and deploy solutions in iterative fashion is heavily based on the Kimball approach to data warehousing and business intelligence -- find out what the users want, then pragmatically reverse-engineer with grace.
+Seeking an opportunity to learn and grow alongside passionate, creative folks who shamelessly value hot design.

 - me on [linkedin](www.linkedin.com/in/haileypate)
 - me on [twitter](https://twitter.com/haileypate)